 How to correctly inflate your tyres

-Tyre pressure should always be checked cold i.e. before you have driven more than 3 km (at low speed) or at least 2 hours after driving the car.
+Tyre pressure should always be checked cold i.e. before you have driven 2 miles (at low speed) or at least 2 hours after driving the car.
 If you have to inflate warm tyres, add 4 PSI (0.3 bars) to the recommended pressure.
-Whatever you do, avoid measuring tyre pressure in direct sunlight or when your vehicle has been parked up in hot weather.
+Whatever you do, avoid measuring tyre pressure in direct sunlight or when your vehicle has been parked in hot weather.

 To check the pressure, unscrew the cap covering the tyre valve, fit the nozzle of the pressure pump onto the valve and check the reading on the screen.
 You can then adjust tyre pressure using the + and - buttons.